manimino/ducks/docs/how_it_works.rst

 which are faster than calling ``cdex.add()`` many times.

+By default, ConcurrentDex favors readers, allowing multiple readers to share a lock.
+Writers wait for all readers to release the lock.
+This behavior is customizable on init via the ``priority`` kwarg.

 Reasons to trust it
 ===================

 Concurrency bugs are notoriously tricky to find.
 ConcurrentDex is unlikely to have them because:

-* It uses a very simple, coarse-grained concurrency that locks the whole object for every read and write
+* It uses a very simple, coarse-grained concurrency that locks the whole object at once
 * It's built on a widely-used lock library
 * There are concurrent operation tests that succeed on ConcurrentDex and fail on Dex, proving the locks are working properly (see ``tests/concurrent``).